g2vinay/KVSpec/KeysAPI-Spec.md

 }

-public class DeletedKey extends KeyBase {
+public final class DeletedKey extends KeyBase {
     /**
      * The url of the recovery object, used to identify and recover the deleted
      * key.